codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 * **Fewer people go hungry** by closing the SNAP participation gap
 * **Fewer people go to jail** by safely reducing unnecessary incarceration
 * **More people get work** by increasing employment among those who are the hardest to employ
-* **Digital will become a core competency of government** by employing people with digital skillsets.
+* **Digital becomes a core competency of government** by employing people with digital skillsets.

 # Our values